damianhakert/damianhakert.github.io/source/posts/2016-08-24-gitlab-in-action.html.md

 author_twitter: emilylucie
 image_title: '/images/blogimages/gitlab-in-action/map.jpg'
 twitter_image: '/images/tweets/gitlab-in-action.png'
-description: "GitLabers on the road!"
+description: "GitLabbers on the road!"
 ---

 A huge part of the company [culture] at GitLab is the fact that we are fully remote.